Clinical Outcome Studies with Suicidal Participants

 We are currently running several projects evaluating suicide interventions:

-• The Preventing Addiction Related Suicide (PARS) study aims to evaluate the effectiveness and utility of a psychoeducational suicide prevention program designed to be used within Intensive Outpatient Programs utilizing a novel, randomized stepped wedge design.
+• The Preventing Addiction Related Suicide (PARS) study aims to evaluate the effectiveness and utility of a psychoeducational suicide prevention program designed to be used within Intensive Outpatient Programs (IOP) utilizing a novel, randomized stepped wedge design.
+Study participants will be recruited directly from the IOP groups throughout the Western Washington area.

-• The Aftercare Focus Study (AFS) is a randomized clinical trial of the “Collaborative Assessment and Management of Suicidality” (CAMS), comparing the effectiveness to standard care for Next Available Appointment (NDA) services for patients discharged from the hospital following a recent suicide attempt.
+• The Aftercare Focus Study (AFS) is a randomized clinical trial of the “Collaborative Assessment and Management of Suicidality” (CAMS), comparing the effectiveness to standard care for Next Available Appointment (NDA) services for suicidal patients recently discharged from the hospital

 • We also continue to analyze data from our earlier research with suicidal individuals.